 Arctic Research Opportunities

 The goal of the NSF Arctic Research Program is to gain a better understanding of the Earth's biological, geophysical, chemical, and sociocultural processes, and the interactions of ocean, land, atmosphere, biological, and human systems.
-Arctic research is supported at NSF by the Division of Polar Programs (OPP), as well as a number of other disciplinary programs within the Foundation.
+Arctic research is supported at NSF by the Office of Polar Programs (OPP), as well as a number of other disciplinary programs within the Foundation.
 Coordination across NSF includes the potential for joint review and funding of arctic proposals, as well as mutual support of special projects with high logistical costs.

 The Office of Polar Programs offers a focused multidisciplinary and interdisciplinary research program that emphasizes the special character of the Arctic for scientific study.
 The arctic regions are among the most sensitive to environmental change and have exceptionally long natural climate records and thousands of years of human settlement.
 This interplay provides a unique basis for integrated research on global systems and human adaptation.